|MPI_REDUCE(sendbuf, recvbuf, count, datatype, op, root, comm)|

 Overlapping datatypes are permitted in ``send'' buffers.
 Overlapping datatypes in ``receive'' buffers are erroneous and may give unpredictable results.

 The ``in place'' option for intracommunicators is specified by passing the value MPI_IN_PLACE to the argument sendbuf at the root.
-In such case, the input data is taken at the root from the receive buffer, where it will be replaced by the output data.
+In such a case, the input data is taken at the root from the receive buffer, where it will be replaced by the output data.

 If comm is an intercommunicator, then the call involves all processes in the intercommunicator, but with one group (group A) defining the root process.
 All processes in the other group (group B) pass the same value in argument root, which is the rank of the root in group A. The root passes the value MPI_ROOT in root.
 All other processes in group A pass the value MPI_PROC_NULL in root.
 Only send buffer arguments are significant in group B and only receive buffer arguments are significant at the root.